-Households with net assets over \$100,000 held in the United States or foreign countries will not be eligible to purchase a BMR home.
-Excluded from net assets are: 1) Households with assets over \$100,000 or 30% of the BMR purchase price, whichever is greater, held in the United States or foreign countries will not be eligible to purchase a BMR home.
-Excluded from assets are: all non-accessible funds, including any assets that generate a penalty when withdrawn i.e. 401K, CALPERS, STRS and other pension plans; and 2) assets that will be used to fund the down payments.
-Section 2.4-3.6 of this manual defines assets and provides the documents that must be submitted to support the calculation of assets.
+Households with assets over \$100,000 or 30% of the BMR purchase price, whichever is greater, held in the United States or foreign countries will not be eligible to purchase a BMR home.
+Excluded from assets are: all non-accessible funds, including any assets that generate a penalty when withdrawn i.e. 401K, CALPERS, STRS, and other pension plans.
+See Section 3.6 for a definition of assets and a list of documents that must be submitted to support the calculation of assets.